Software Alternatives, Accelerators & Startups

 • Introducing Ecsact

 Since we wanted a common game simulation that would be on both the server and the client we looked into a few libraries that would fit our ECS needs.
 It was decided we were going to write this common part of our game in C++, but rust was considered.
 C++ was a familiar language for us so naturally EnTT and flecs came up right away.
-I had used EnTT before, writing some small demo projects, so our choice was made... - Source: dev.to / 11 months ago
+I had used EnTT before, writing some small demo projects, so our choice was made... - Source: dev.to / about 3 years ago

 • Sharing Saturday #472